thesadru/disnake/docs/ext/commands/commands.rst

     Due to potential parsing ambiguities, the parser expects tuple arguments to be quoted if they require spaces.
-So if one of the inner types is :class:`str` and the argument requires spaces then quotes should be used to disambiguate it from the other element of the tuple.
+So if one of the inner types is :class:`str` and the argument requires spaces then quotes shold be used to disambiguate it from the other element of the tuple.

 typing.Dict
 ^^^^^^^^^^^^^